monaeman/total_recall/README.md

 - Reverse this array using `Array.prototype.reverse()`.
 - Did you mutate the array?
 What does mutate mean?
 Did the .reverse()method return anything?

+yes the array was mutated. the index places were reversed backward.

 ### F. Biggie Smalls